uauramenezes/collect/README.md

-# Avoid Obstacles
+# Colletc

-A simple game in which the player has to avoid falling obstacles.
+A simple game in which the player has to collect falling obstacles.

 Implemented in JavaScript.